Azure/azure-quickstart-templates/201-application-gateway-2vms-iis-ssl/README.md

 ```

 ### Encode the certs
 In order to use the certificates in the template, they need to be base-64 encoded.
 The following commands will dump the encoded certs to text files, which you can copy the content to use in the template.
+Update the paths as necessary.

 ```
 [System.Convert]::ToBase64String([System.IO.File]::ReadAllBytes("C:\frontend.pfx")) > "C:\frontend.txt"